 Is There an Aspiring Engineer in Your Family?

-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+We also keep parents informed by sending out regular communication, including a recap of each week’s project.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering programs in the Halifax region include:
+Our Engineering courses in the Halifax region feature:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.

 - Regular emails to keep you informed of the concepts learned and how your child is progressing.